About

 As a composer...

 Ayako writes music that is colorful and unpredictable, taking the listener on a musical adventure.
 She enjoys exploring ideas of identity, community, and stories from her life.
-Her music is often harmonically based on the pentatonic scale, and she enjoys writing singable melodies.
-Ayako has recently been expanding her harmonic palette to explore microtonality to create a blend of modal and microtonal harmonies.
-Ayako enjoys using uneven rhythms and hemiola in her music to create a stable-but-unstable groove.
+Ayako combines lyrical melodies, uneven rhythms, and spoken word to share these stories and ideas.

 Ayako's music has been performed and been commissioned by numerous musicians.
 Ayako won the 2020-2021 UGA Large Ensemble Composer-in-Residence with the Hodgson Wind Ensemble with a full premiere of her work dear diary... in 2022.
-Other groups Ayako has collaborated with include Bent Frequency (Charlotte New Music Festival, 2021); SpacePants (UGA Guest Artist Residency, 2022) the Flute Intensive of North Georgia (commissioned by Nicole Frankel, 2022); Transient Canvas (UGA Guest Artist Residency, 2022); the Athens Hip Hop Harmonic (in collaboration with spoken word artist Celest Ngeve); and most currently Honk and Bonk, comprised of bassoonist Cassandra Roaché and percussionist Bryan Wysocki.
+Other groups Ayako has collaborated with include Bent Frequency, SpacePants, the Flute Intensive of North Georgia, Transient Canvas, the Athens Hip Hop Harmonic, Honk and Bonk, the KAIA String Quartet, and the Phlox Quartet.

 Ayako has been commissioned by saxophonists Julien Berger, Michael Matthews, and Dr. Stephen Fischer; bassoonist Emily Prochaska; baritone Ryan Eck; and pianist Zaira Castillo, among others.
 Ayako enjoys working collaboratively with performers to create a piece that is unique to the performer and welcomes commissions at this time.